 The empirical evidence provided by these regressions shows that during this period, Puerto Rico clearly performed below the predicted growth rate implied by its initial level of per capita income, even after controlling for a standard set of control variables.
 Puerto Rico is the only economy in the sample showing such a serious under-performance.
-Interpreting these results in light of neoclassical theory of growth, it is possible to argue that even though Puerto Rico partially narrowed the income gap with the US, it is not converging towards the per capita income of the United States.
+Interpreting these results in light of neoclassical theory of growth, it is possible to argue that even though Puerto Rico partially narrowed the United States.
 Finally, I will show some evidence that the political status of the island could well be the main reason for this under-performance.